 For some independent auto dealers, the prospect of purchasing inventory from salvage auto auctions can be worrisome.
 Will every vehicle be wrecked, damaged or inoperable?
 How long will it take to recondition the vehicles and get them lot-ready?
-Will my dealer floorplan be a viable financing option outside of a traditional physical auction?
+Will floorplan financing (also known as “floor plan financing”) be a viable option outside of a traditional physical auction?

 The good news is that, just like a traditional auction, salvage auctions are tremendous places to find great auto inventory for your dealership.
 You just need to know where to look.

 There are a few great options that operate local auctions nationwide.
 One is Insurance Auto Auctions (IAA), a digital marketplace with over 210 facilities across the United States, Canada, and the United Kingdom that provides buyers with a wide variety of inventory and bidding and buying channels alike.
 Additionally, Copart operates over 200 locations in 11 different countries, with over 175,000 vehicles total up for auction daily.